Janeleq/Eevee-Trading/README.md

 | Docker | [Download Docker](https://www.docker.com) |

 1. Clone repository
-2. Change all id of dockerfile to your docker id
+2. Change all id of dockerfile to your own docker id
-3. Run docker compose up –build
+3. Run docker compose up –- build
 4. Visit the webpage by opening a browser (preferably Google Chrome) and enter host.docker.internal:5000
 5. Use username: testing@testing.com and password:123456 to login